 Sick leave may be accumulated indefinitely and is transferable among local school systems, and may be transferred to a state agency, community college or technical institute if the receiving agency is willing to accept the leave.
 Upon retirement, accrued sick leave may be applied toward creditable state service.
 If an employee separates from service prior to retirement, the sick leave balance will be held for 60 months (63 months for 10 and 11-month employees).

-Teachers in permanent positions earn two days of personal leave during the ten-month school term (0.2 days per month).
-When used on a student attendance day or protected workday, a salary deduction of $50 per day is assessed.
-Personal leave in excess of 5 days rolls to sick leave on June 30 and is transferable among school systems.
-Personal leave cannot be advanced and is granted upon authorization of an employee’s immediate supervisor.
-This type of leave is not normally provided on the first day of school, a required teacher workday, or the last day before or the next working day after a holiday or scheduled vacation day.
+Certified teachers and instructional support in permanent positions, who require a substitute will earn two days of personal leave over the 10-month school term.
+When entering personal leave in AESOP, the employee must state a reason for the absence in "Notes to Administrator" to avoid incurring a charge.
+If no reason is stated, the employee will be charged the full cost of the substitute.
+Personal leave in excess of 5 days rolled over to sick leave on June 30.
+This leave is transferable amongst the NC State school systems.
+Personal leave cannot be advanced and is granted upon authorization of an employee's immediate supervisor.
+This type of leave is not normally provided on the first day of school, required teacher workdays, or the last day before or after a holiday or scheduled vacation day.
 In special situations, supervisors may approve leave which does not conform to these stipulations.

 Only employees classified as nonexempt under the Fair Labor Standards Act (FLSA) who work more than 40 hours in a work week are eligible for overtime pay.
 Compensatory time in lieu of overtime pay may be given if agreed to by the employee and employer prior to the performance of the work.
 Compensatory time is calculated at the rate of one and one-half hours for each hour of overtime worked (holiday pay and leave pay are not time worked).
 Compensatory time may be accumulated to a maximum of 240 hours.
 When the maximum is reached, additional overtime work must be paid.
 If a non-exempt employee terminates employment, he/she must be paid for any unused compensatory leave.
 Compensatory time must be used before all other types of leave (annual, sick, and bonus).

-AESOP available to you 24 hours a day, seven days a week.
-You may access the system to enter absences via website, call center, or by calling the automated system.
+Frontline is available to you 24 hours a day, seven days a week.
+You may access the system to enter absences via website, the automated call center, or contacting Rachel Nicholson.

 Automated System: (800) 942-3767